Visiting the Boardwalk, the Wharf, and the beach every Santa Cruz summer can be a blast, with only one big drawback:

 Reminiscent of a San Francisco cable car, the Santa Cruz Trolley is the quaintest twenty-five cent ride you’ll ever take.
-The trolley operates from noon to 8:00 pm Labor Day through Memorial Day, transporting people from Pacific Avenue to Beach Street (home of the Boardwalk, among many other attractions) with stops every 30 minutes on weekdays and every 20 minutes on weekends.
+The trolley operates Saturday and Sunday from noon to 8:00 pm Memorial Day Weekend to Labor Day Weekend, transporting people between Downtown Santa Cruz and the beach, with stops every 30 minutes.

 Though they’re only a couple years old, the trolleys are modeled after the streetcars that once operated through Santa Cruz in the early 1900s.
 This was when Santa Cruz was connected to the Suntan Special, a system of trains that went from Bay Area destinations like Oakland and San Jose to the coast, a Santa Cruz had its own system if trolley routes that spanned from the East Side to Mission St.

 From the bell that chimes as it makes its way through the streets of Santa Cruz to the wooden benches that comfortably seat plenty of tourists and locals alike, the trolley serves as a fun historical lesson for kids and their parents.